 As part of the direct mentorship or working on the project, students and mentors are expected to meet one hour every two weeks at a minimum.

 This map contains the locations of the Colleges & Universities whose students have participated in the Cybersecurity Mentorship Program.

 Below are the world-class organizations whose employees have dedicated their time and insights to become mentors for our Massachusetts cybersecurity students.

 - Diverse students, including those who are Black, Latinx, and women, with a passion for cybersecurity are encouraged to apply.

-- Must be an undergraduate enrolled in a Massachusetts college or university during the 2023-2024 academic year.
+- Must be an undergraduate enrolled in a Massachusetts college or university during the spring 2024 academic year.
 Both Massachusetts residents and non-residents who attend a Massachusetts college or university are eligible to apply.
 (Note: Graduate students are not eligible to participate at this time.)

 - Must have academic or professional experience related to cybersecurity and an interest in exploring a career in the cybersecurity field.